 What is CSAT (Customer Satisfaction Score)?

 CSAT (Customer Satisfaction Score) is a metric that measures how satisfied customers are with a specific interaction, product, or service, typically collected via a short survey immediately after a touchpoint.
+It is expressed as a percentage of respondents who rated their experience 4 or 5 on a 5-point scale.

 Overview